 River and Estuary Observatory Network (REON)

-Beacon Institute first deployed B1 -- the first sensor array for the REON system -- in the Hudson River off Denning's Point in Beacon, NY (Latitude: 41° 29' 39.60” N, Longitude: 73° 59' 23.88” W) on August 20, 2008.
-The sensor array was gone through several redesign phases in the past few years and we have redeployed in 2013.
-It is moored with a four point tension mooring system that includes four 300 lb mushroom anchors.
+Beacon Institute deployed B3 -- the second sensor array for the REON system -- in the Mohawk River in Waterford, NY (Latitude: 42° 48'38" N, Longitude: 73° 43' 15” W), a couple of miles upstream of the River's confluence with the Hudson River.
+The site is located just outside of the Erie Canal channel, just upstream of Canal Lock 6.
+B3 is moored with a four point tension mooring system that includes six 100 lb mushroom anchors (four upstream for anchoring and two downstream for stabilization).
 The shackles and chains of mooring adjust tension on the platform based on water and wind conditions, much like the way shock absorbers smooth the ride of an automobile.

 PV panels provide solar power to batteries on deck, which power everything on the sensor platform including the wireless communications.
 The computer-controlled autonomous robotic profiler enables an array of multiple sensors to move up and down in the water for measurements.

-Vertical profiles of observational data at Denning's Point for twenty four hours
+Vertical profiles of observational data collected around the monitoring site for twenty four hours

 (Data are presented with reference to EDT)

 On B2, the Acoustic Doppler Current Profiler (ADCP) points downward toward the river bed and measures the direction and speed of the water current.
 Positive velocity magnitude (yellow to red) indicates that water is moving towards north.
 Negative velocity magnitude (turquoise to blue) shows water moving to the south.

 East component Current Profile